Delhi Police dealt with challenging cases like Shraddha murder, Sulli deals in 2022 | Law-Order

 - India

-Delhi Police had a busy year investigating some of the most challenging and sensational cases which caught the nation's attention be it the grisly murder of 27-year-old Shradha Walkar allegedly by her live-in partner or the Sulli deals incident that created a massive outrage from all quarters.
+Delhi Police had a busy year investigating some of the most challenging cases which caught the nation's attention.

+Below are some of these sensational cases: 1.
+Shraddha Walkar murder: The grisly murder of 27-year-old Shraddha Walkar allegedly by her live-in partner Aaftab Amin Poonawala kept Delhi Police on its toes in the latter part of the year.

 The incident started unfolding when the victim's father in Mumbai filed a complaint in September when one of her friends informed him that Walkar's phone had been unreachable for two months and Poonawala claimed that they had parted ways some time ago.